dejanbatanjac/dejanbatanjac.github.io/_posts/2019-01-29-welcome-to-jekyll.markdown

 I will also provide some learning articles in Python, R, JavaScript, Ruby and Go.

-There will be interesting time generating and visualizing the TensorFlow models.
+There will be interesting time generating and visualizing the ML models.